 - Place the frozen oven chips on the air fry basket.
 Most frozen fries already come oiled (McCain fries normally have a combination of 5 percent oil and 95 percent potatoes but always keep an eye on the ingredients list, just to be completely sure).
 You can spray the french fries with some cooking oil, if they seem too dry.

 - Air fry at 200° C / approximately 400° F for 10 minutes, making sure to shake halfway through cooking.
-Taste, and add a few more minutes to the cooking time, if the chips are not cooked through.
+Taste, increase the time by 4 minutes if not done, and air fryer further until the chips are crispy to your liking.
 Finally, season with some salt and pepper, or some chip spice.

 - Serve while still hot with your favorite sides and dipping sauce or sauces.
 Basically, that's how easy it is to make frozen french fries using the air fryer!